Biddles Corner, Delaware

 Biddles Corner is a location in St. George's Hundred, New Castle County, Delaware, United States.

-Biddles Corner is at the intersection of U.S. Route 13 and Port Penn Road just east of the Biddles Corner toll plaza on the Delaware Route 1 toll road south of the Chesapeake and Delaware Canal.
+Biddles Corner is at the intersection of U.S. Route 13 and Port Penn Road just east of the Biddles Corner toll plaza on the Delaware Route 1 toll road south of the Chesapeake and Delaware Canal, and the northern terminus of U.S. Route 301.

 History

 Vandergrift-Biddle House, Saint Georges Hundred, Biddles Corner, New Castle County.

 1700s to 1850

 The Vandergrift-Biddle House was built at Biddles Corner starting in the 18th century.
 The original property, consisting of 179 acres, was granted to Leonard Vandegrift by Thomas and William Penn in 1708 and became the Biddles Corner farm.
 The Vandergrift-Biddle House was listed on the National Register of Historic Places in 1978.

 The Retirement Barn, a historically important barn, was built in the Biddles Corner area between 1790 and 1810.
 The barn "is the last known surviving example in southern New Castle County of a tri-partite (three bay) traditional English style barn.
 Common in the 18th century this barn type was replaced with other modern agricultural building types in the mid 1800s."
 It was listed on the National Register of Historic Places in 1985.

 The Mondamon Farm Barrack, built in the early 1800s, is "the last known example of a mid 19th-century earthfast hay barrack to survive in New Castle County".
 Open-sided hay structures like the barrack were once common in the 1700s and early 1800s.
 It was also listed on the National Register of Historic Places in 1985.